radar/ryanbigg.com/_posts/2024-11-26-react-is-fine.markdown

 Server-side-rendering would mean that we could get away with displaying dynamic data, still using our existing React components, without displaying loading spinners all over the place.
 It's a trivial thing, but a loading spinner makes me think "this app could've taken an extra 100ms to fetch this data in the original request".
 We could probably get there with a little effort, though I do wonder how it'd work with the GraphQL things we have in place.

 On web components: I would like to move parts of our design system towards adopting those.
 I'm somewhat wary of the "newness" of interactivity between React + web components, and also about the "split brain" of switching between "this is a React component" and "this is a web component".
 But I think web components is ultimately where we're headed, as the browser always wins.

+(And on one more note: Don't get me started on Stimulus.)